Handling your business’ car accident the right way

 The problem comes when things are more complicated.
 Perhaps the other driver was uninsured or someone was hurt.
 In which case, they are likely wondering how much to ask for pain and suffering from a car accident and preparing to sue you.
 If the injuries are serious you may end up having to pay out a lot of compensation.
 Your insurance policy coverage may not prove adequate.
 In which case, that cash will have to come out of your business.
 Draining your reserves and leaving you struggling to keep things ticking over.

-So, after an accident, it is wise to at least speak to a lawyer.
+So, after an accident, it is wise to at least speak to this attorney.
 They and your insurance company will be able to help you to decide whether you need the services of a car accident lawyer.

 Inform the police